-The goals and objectives of WCDC are to give participants the tools to overcome their addictions, so that they can prevent further criminal activity and go on to live a productive and drug free life.
-Through the treatment services provided to its participants, the WCDC enhances public safety in a fiscally responsible manner and improves the quality of life for the individual participants, their families and the community by reducing the likelihood that they will reoffend by comprehensively addressing their criminogenic risks and needs.
-This is accomplished by assisting them to successfully achieve and maintain recovery through the utilization of targeted WCDC resources and intensive monitoring by the WCDC Team.
-WCDC has incorporated the National Association of Drug Court Professionals (NADCP) "Ten Key Components for Drug Court" (Ten Key Components) into these policies and procedures and adheres to the NADCP "Best Practices Standards for Drug Court Volumes I and II" (National Standards) as well as the Supreme Court of Illinois Administrative Office of the Illinois Courts (AOIC) "Problem-Solving Courts Standards" (Illinois Standards).
-Extensive research and the program outcomes for WCDC participants since its inception confirm that WCDC is an evidence-based intervention that has been and will be successful in significantly reducing the likelihood that a participant will reoffend as compared to a similarly situated offender who is not in Drug Court.
-The Ten Key Components, the National Standards and Illinois Standards that are incorporated into these Policies and Procedures for Drug Court create a comprehensive framework for implementing a multidisciplinary, collaborative, non-adversarial justice/treatment response to criminal behavior that includes the early identification and enrollment of eligible participants, intensive court supervision, a full continuum of treatment services and adjunct services that address the criminogenic risks and needs of the participant.
-Drug Court, in addition to being an evidence-based practice in and of itself, also utilizes evidence-based practices in its programming, including EBP screening and assessment of participants, trauma-informed treatment services, cognitive behavioral interventions, random and frequent toxicology testing, a specialized probation officer, case managers, employment skills, education referrals and supports and life skills services.
+The goals and objectives of WCMHC are to give participants the tools to manage their mental illness and, if applicable, overcome their addictions, so that they can prevent further criminal activity and go on to live healthy and drug free lives.
+The WCMHC enhances public safety in a fiscally-responsible manner while improving the quality of life for participants, their families, and the community at large.
+This is accomplished by assisting them to successfully achieve and maintain recovery through the utilization of targeted WCMHC resources and intensive monitoring by the WCMHC Team.
+WCMHC has incorporated the National Association of Mental Health Court Professionals (NADCP) "Ten Key Components for Mental Health courts" (Ten Key Components) into these policies and procedures and adheres to the NADCP "Best Practices Standards for Mental Health Courts Volumes I and II" (National Standards) as well as the Supreme Court of Illinois Administrative Office of the Illinois Courts "Problem-Solving Courts Standards" (Illinois Standards).

+Extensive research and the program outcomes for WCMHC participants since its inception confirm that WCMHC is an evidence-based intervention that has been and will be successful in significantly reducing the likelihood that a participant will reoffend as compared to a similarly situated offender who is not in WCMHC.
+The Ten Key Components, the National Standards and Illinois Standards that are incorporated into these Policies and Procedures for WCMHC create a comprehensive framework for implementing a multidisciplinary, collaborative, nonadversarial justice/treatment response to criminal behavior that includes the early identification and enrollment of eligible participants, intensive court supervision, a full continuum of treatment services and adjunct services that address the criminogenic risks and needs of the participant.
+WCMHC, in addition to being an evidence-based practice in and of itself, also utilizes evidence-based practices in its programming, including Evidence Based Practices (EBP) screening and assessment of participants, trauma-informed treatment services, cognitive behavioral interventions, random and frequent toxicology testing, a specialized probation officer, case managers, employment skills, education referrals and supports, and life skills services.